linas/learn-experiments-en/README.md

 Restart of English language-learning experiments
 ================================================
-Restarted July 2021 ... ongoing, through March 2022
+Restarted July 2021 ... ongoing, through Sept 2022

 Directories:
 * run-1 -- attempt to have a perfect run-through of everything.
 (July 2021)